White Rabbit (Lost): On the Island

 Jack rescues Boone when Boone fails to save a drowning woman, Joanna.
 Later, Jack is approached by Hurley and Charlie about how to deal with their diminishing water supplies.
 At the same time, Boone confronts Jack for saving him and not Joanna, asking who made Jack their leader.
 Jack again sees the man in the suit from the previous episode and runs after him.
 Upon catching up, he recognizes the man as Christian before he disappears.
 Continuing to chase him, Jack trips and is left clinging to a branch over a cliff.

 Back at the beach, Claire faints from dehydration, and Charlie is unable to find the water rations.
 Locke volunteers to look for water in the jungle.
 While searching, he discovers Jack and rescues him.
 The two talk, and Jack says he does not want to be the leader because he "doesn't have what it takes."
 Locke advises him to pursue his "hallucination" of his father, explaining his belief that everything on the Island happens for a reason.

 At nightfall, Jack follows a sound he heard in the jungle, leading him to stumble upon a cave containing a spring of fresh water.
 He also finds some debris from the plane, including his father's coffin.
-He opens it, only to discover that it's empty, leading him to smash it up in frustration.
+He opens it, only to discover that it's empty, leading him to smash it in frustration.

 Charlie catches Boone giving water to an unconscious Claire.
 Boone admits that he stole the water in an attempt to take responsibility for its rationing.
 A fight begins between him and some of the other survivors, but Jack returns and stops them.
 He gives a speech, telling them about the water he found and that they all need to cooperate to survive, because "if we can't live together, we're going to die alone."